sibgatullah-dev/CounerUp-Plugin/README.md

 # CounerUp-Plugin

-This is a counter up plugin made with js .
+Counter up Plugin using raw JavaScript .
+Use anywere you want .